eea/CLMS_Production_System/README.md

   products to netCDF files.
 The product netCDF files will be accessed by the endpoints within the 'products' namespace of the API.

+#### 11. System Components (third party software licenses)
+List of all software modules and their licence models.